6 Reasons for Building Small Homes with SIPS

-Structural insulated panels (or “SIPs”) are a high-performance building system for residential and light commercial construction.
+A structural insulated panel (or "SIP") is a high-performance building system for residential and light commercial construction.
 SIPs house kits are made with panels that consist of an insulating foam core sandwiched between two structural facing wooden boards.
 Building with SIPs will save homeowners time, money, and labor, on top of delivering long-term value.

-SIPs are manufactured under factory-controlled conditions, and can be fabricated to fit nearly any building design.
-The end result is a building system that produces extremely strong, energy-efficient, and cost-effective.
+SIPs are manufactured under factory controlled conditions and can be fabricated to fit nearly any building design.
+The result is a building system that is extremely strong, energy-efficient, and cost-effective.
 There are many reasons to choose SIPs for your small home build, but six, in particular, stand out.

 By choosing to build with sustainable SIPs, you can have a strong environmental impact.
 The best part?
 Energy efficiency means less heating and cooling costs, saving you money down the road.
 Building with SIPs panels is a win for the environment.

-SIPs are faster and easier to build than traditional stick-built homes.
+SIPs are faster and easier to build.
+(Yes, you read that right!)
 For one, you can get prefab small home kits that contain pre-measured and pre-cut SIPs.
-House kits come in a variety of floor plans that eliminate the need for a long design phase.
-Even if you build a custom SIPS house kit, the panels offer significant time savings.
-Because the panels are self-contained framing and insulation, they eliminate steps in the home building process.
+House kits come in a variety of floor plans but eliminate the need for a long design phase.
+Even if you build a custom home kit from SIPs, the panels offer significant time savings.
+Because the panels are self-contained framing and installation, they cut out steps in the home building process.

-When building with SIPs panels, the entire wall and roof sections can be put up quickly.
-The panels are shipped to you according to the exact measurements and specifications in your blueprint, and they’re ready to install when they arrive, which eliminates the time needed to perform the individual jobsite operations of framing, insulating, and sheathing traditional stick-framed walls.
-Simply piece your SIPs panels together, and that’s it!
+When you start building with SIPs panels, the entire wall and roof sections can be put up quickly.
+The panels are shipped to you to the exact measurements and specifications of your blueprint.
+SIPs are ready to install when they arrive, eliminating the time needed to perform the individual jobsite operations of framing, insulating, and sheathing traditional stick-framed walls.
+Piece your SIPs panels together, and voila!

 SIPs are a great way to save energy.
 SIPs create a superior building envelope with high thermal resistance and minimal air infiltration.
 Many new home builders see energy savings of 50%-70% after moving into a house built with SIPs.
 SIPs panels kits have a low impact on the environment and reduce energy costs.
 SIPs are fabricated in a controlled environment allowing for greater efficiency than site-built framing.
 SIPs also take less energy and raw materials to produce than other structural building systems.
 Yes, they are “green.”